compsy/u-can-act/README.md

 }]
 ```
 Each score should have a unique `id` property.
 That means that these ids should be different from any other score id or question id in this questionnaire.
-`ids` is the list of is that the `operation` should be performed over.
+`ids` is the list of IDs that the `operation` should be performed over.
 It may include ids of scores that occurred earlier in the `scores` array.

 Maximal example:
 ```ruby